 - Assessee can file Writ Petition before High Court if aggrieved by the order of objection and re-assessment proceeding.
 File details and advance all the arguments.

-- Assessment shall be completed by passing order within prescribed time limit.
-Assessment order should be passed within the prescribed Time limit of 1 year from the end of the Financial Year in which notice u/s 148 is served upon the assessee.
+- Assessment/re-assessment shall be completed by passing order within prescribed time limit.
+Assessment order should be passed within the prescribed Time limit of 9 months from the end of the Financial Year in which notice u/s 148 is served upon the assessee.
+However if the notice is issued on or after 01.04.2019 the time limit will be 12 months

 - After re-assessment order, if the Assessee is aggrieved by the order of the AO, he can file appeal before CIT(A).